rashad-07/Library_Cleaner/README.md

 # Library Cleaner

 **Library Cleaner** is a Playnite extension that scans your library for games with missing install directories and removes them.
+This extension does not work with emulated games.

 ## Features
 - Detects missing games
 - Lets you review before deleting
-- Skips emulated games
+- Skips emulated games for simplicity

 ## Installation
 1. Download the latest `.pext` from [Releases](https://github.com/Rashad-07/Library_Cleaner/releases).